-9 Types of Content That Will Help Your Local SEO
+9 Types Of Content That Will Help Your Local SEO

 9. Press Pages

-Press pages is like the Wendy’s of fast food.
-You know its there, but you rarely pay attention.
+Press pages are like the Wendy’s of fast food.
+You know it’s there, but you rarely pay attention.

 When I came across WeWork’s press page, I couldn’t help but marvel at the images of each location they had.